Plan your visit to The CJM!

 ADMISSION: Free

-All participating students, families, and teachers are invited to The CJM for the Bookmaking Celebration and Family Day on Sunday, March 19, 2023, from 11am–2pm.
-All book submissions will be on display in The Museum lobby; winners and participants should visit the lobby for prizes and recognition.
+All participating students, families, and teachers are invited to The CJM for a Bookmaking Celebration and Family Day on Sunday, March 10, 2024, from 11am–2pm.
+All book submissions will be on display in the lobby; winners and participants should visit the lobby for prizes and recognition.

 RElated Content